esovetkin/jbs/docs/help_param.md

 }
 ```

-Use them as whole assignment values, not inside tuple/list elements.
+Use them as complete assignment values, not inside tuple/list elements.